IAudioDeviceManager

 abstract getRecordingDefaultDevice(): AudioDeviceInfo;

-The details about the default audio capture device.
+Information about the default recording device.
 See AudioDeviceInfo.

 getRecordingDevice